 This time we introduced Obori Soma ware, a traditional craft in Namie Town

-Ohori Soma ware, a famous craft product of Fukushima Prefecture, is pottery characterized by blue cracks, komae (patterned painting), and double-fired pottery .
+Ohori Soma ware, a famous craft from Fukushima Prefecture,is a type of pottery characterized by its blue crackle glaze, horse motifs, and double-layered firing.

 Although Ohori Soma ware has faced many threats to its survival due to wars and earthquakes, it has been able to continue to pass on the tradition to the present day thanks to the tireless efforts of artisans and local people who strive to "preserve tradition."